wilt00/pushbox/README.md

 # Pushbox
 A simple Pushbullet client written in Bash.
-Pushbox can check Pushbullet messages ("pushes") and send new ones.
+Pushbox can check Pushbullet messages ("pushes") ~and send new ones~.
 Requires Curl and dominictarr's https://github.com/dominictarr/JSON.sh